 Patient Paw animals have spent a longer-than-average time in the shelter and they are excited to find the perfect family!
 Dogs are available for a choose your own adoption fee (minimum of $100) and cats and rabbits are available for no minimum.

-Please note: Optional medical procedures and required behaviour classes are not included in Adoption by Donation price and must be paid for in full.
+Please note: Optional medical procedures and required behaviour classes are not included in patient paw pricing and must be paid for in full.
 Patient paw animals can be spotted in shelter by looking for the bright yellow paw print logo and are also listed as patient paw animals in their bios.